ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut5.rst

 ----------------

 | At first let's take a look at the configuration options of emipy.
 When initialise an emipy project, we defined a path to the root of the project.
 This path is stored in a config file and is used when the data is loaded in a session or auto exported to the export folder.
 | When you use emipy in another environment than the one in which you initialised emipy, your root path is not set to the projects folder.
-If you want to continue your work in this project, or simply dont want to download all data again, you can adapt this path.
+If you want to continue your work in this project, or simply don't want to download all data again, you can adapt this path.

 .. code-block:: python

     import emipy as ep

-    ep.change_rootpath(r'Your\individual\path\to\your\project')
+    ep.change_RootPath(r'Your\individual\path\to\your\project')

 Downloading additional map data
 -------------------------------

 | During the initialization, emipy downloads `map data <https://ec.europa.eu/eurostat/de/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts#nuts21>`_ from Eurostat.
 There is not just one map, but a lot of different ways to visualize the countries.
 | Emipy downloads the predefined set with resolution factor 1:10 Million, but you can download additional map data if wanted.
 For the download you can choose from the resolution (1:1,3,10,20,60 Million) and emipy downloads the map data for all publication years, projections and NUTS-LVL into the projects MappingData folder.
-With read_mb() you can make further choices of the way, your map is diplayed.
+With *read_mb()* you can make further choices of the way, your map is diplayed.
 For more details see :ref:`datainformation`.
-| The Resolution can be an Integer or a list of Integers which values has to be the resolution factor.
-You can put the parameter clear to True, to clear the MappingData folder before downloading.
+| The *resolution* can be an Integer or a list of Integers which values has to be the resolution factor.
+You can put the parameter *clear* to True, to clear the MappingData folder before downloading.
 This prevents doublication of data and reduces the memory size.

 .. code-block:: python

 	example_res =[3,60]
-	ep.download_MapFiles(r'The\path\to\the\root\of\your\project', Resolution=example_res, clear=True)
+	ep.download_MapData(r'The\path\to\the\root\of\your\project', resolution=example_res, clear=True)

 Change Units
 ------------

 | When working with the pollution data, you might want to change the unit of the emission.
-The function *change_Unit()* reads the current unit for all entries and recalculates the emission value to the new unit and stores the new unit code in the DataFrame.
+The function *change_unit()* reads the current unit for all entries and recalculates the emission value to the new unit and stores the new unit code in the DataFrame.

 .. code-block:: python

-	data2 = ep.change_Unit(data1, Unit='megaton')
+	data2 = ep.change_unit(data1, unit='megaton')

 Data Table Adaption
 -------------------

 | For the export you might not need all of the 73 columns and want to increase your overview.
 You can exclude columns and reduce the columns to those which you are interested in.
 | The function *row_reduction()* uses information from the config file to determine which columns are defined as columns of interest.
-You can change these configuration with *change_ColumnsOfInterest().
-You can use the paramter "total" to change the complete list, "add" to add column names or "sub" to substract from present column names.
-If you put the parameter reset on True, you reset the list of column names to the initial state.
+You can change these configuration with *change_ColumnsOfInterest()*.
+You can use the paramter *total* to change the complete list, *add* to add column names or *sub* to substract from present column names.
+If you put the parameter *reset* on True, you reset the list of column names to the initial state.

 .. code-block:: python